jingwora/Generative-AI-Ultimate-Resources/README.md

 ## Prompt Quidelines:

-Different models seems to have different prompt technique , but all of them share a set of common characteristics
+- Different models seems to have different prompt technique , but all of them share a set of common characteristics
+- Clarity is Key: Ensure your prompt is precise and unambiguous.
+Clear instructions lead to relevant outputs.

-- Vivid details and concrete language produce more predictable results.
+- Vivid Details & Concrete Language: Specific and concrete terms yield more predictable outcomes.
+For instance, specify "a Golden Retriever puppy" rather than just "a dog."
+- Specify the Desired Format: Direct the model by requesting a specific format or structure for its response, e.g., "Provide an outline of..." or "List in bullet points."
-- Use ChatGPT to generate better text prompts or Image to Image generation
+- Utilize ChatGPT for Textual Prompts: Use ChatGPT to draft or refine your text prompts, offering variations or refining questions for better clarity.
+- Limitations & Boundaries: Clearly define any constraints or boundaries you want the model to adhere to.
+This can be especially important when seeking information within a specific domain or avoiding certain topics.
+- Stay Updated: As model capabilities evolve, stay abreast of platform or community guidelines to optimize your interactions.

 ## Prompt Component: